loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 ############################################################################################################

+# CoffeeNode Data Type Therapy

-# Remedy: The Miller Device
+## Remedy: The Miller Device

 *   Fortunately, there is a `toString` method in `Object.protype` that behaves a tad more civilized: